jasonxu90/jasonxu90.github.io/research.md

 On the applications side, much of my work has focused on stochastic modeling and inference for hematopoiesis, the process of blood cell production.
 I enjoy collaborating closely with scientists and learning about new domains; recent areas of interest include infectious disease modeling, statistical problems in medical imaging, and analyzing environmental data.

-A list of publications is available [here](https://jasonxu90.github.io/publications.html).
+A list of publications along with software is available [here](https://jasonxu90.github.io/publications.html).

 Selected Current Projects